erscofie/Mapi-RopBreakdownByUser/docs/index.md

 Open web.config in notepad, then find the **LoggingTag**.
 Add the 'Rops' tag in the value section, as shown here:

 <p><img src="img/web.config_enable.png" /></p>

+After saving the change, individual Rops will then be included under the 'RopIds' field in MapiHttp mailbox logs, located in the  *"..\V15\Logging\MapiHttp\Mailbox"* directory.

+## Making use of the data:

+For those that have used Rop logging with RPC Client Access logs before, you'll recall that Rops are logged using the Rop names, making it easy to decipher.
+With MapiHttp, RopIds are logged rather than the name, so you end up with something that looks like this (highlighting the ROPs in from client, indicated by the '>' character):